mmamontx/ja2-stracciatella-coop/README.md

 The goal of the project is to enable the original JA2 campaign walkthrough with multiple players.

-At the moment I am developing this alone.
-To get in touch with me you can use the [mail](mailto:mmamontx@gmail.com).

 ## How to start the game

 1. Install original Jagged Alliance 2 game on your computer.
 Data files from the original game will be used by JA2-Stracciatella.